Skip to main content

 They focus on delivering white glove customer service, i.e., you're usually going to speak with one person who helps you leverage the technology and answer your questions.

-These regionally-based providers normally come at a higher cost than the national payroll companies and are less customizable.
+These regionally-based providers normally come at a higher cost than the national payroll companies and are usually less customizable.

 Independent payroll providers are an ideal fit if you're a small to mid-sized business and want an ongoing relationship with your support team.

-The Big Differences between Independent vs. National Providers
+The Big Differences Between Independent vs. National Providers

 1. Company Size & Location